Nicklas Porsing: Career

 Born in Herning, Porsing started his senior career at Holsted Speedway Klub in Denmark.
-He finished second in the European Junior Championship and reached the final of the Under-21 World Championship (finishing 5th) in 2012.
-In 2013 he again reached the final of the Under-21 World Championship and was part of the winning Danish team at the Under-21 World Cup in Pardubice.
+He finished second in the European Junior Championship and reached the final of the Under-21 World Championship (finishing fifth) in 2012.
+In 2013, he again reached the final of the Under-21 World Championship and was part of the winning Danish team at the Under-21 World Cup in Pardubice.

-In 2013 he was signed mid-season by King's Lynn Stars to ride in the Elite League as cover for the injured Mads Korneliussen and was retained for the 2014 and 2015 seasons.
-He returned to Lynn towards the end of the 2016 season and remains in the team for 2017.
+In 2013, Porsing was signed mid-season by King's Lynn Stars to ride in the Elite League as cover for the injured Mads Korneliussen and was retained for the 2014 and 2015 seasons.
+He returned to Lynn towards the end of the 2016 season and remained in the team for 2017.

-He signed for ZKS Ostrovia's second division team in 2013 and has stayed with the club, signing again to ride in the Speedway Ekstraliga in 2015.
+Porsing signed for ZKS Ostrovia's second division team in 2013 and has stayed with the club, signing again to ride in the Speedway Ekstraliga in 2015.

-In 2016 he signed for Peterborough Panthers and returned to Britain with King's Lynn in 2019.
+In 2016, Porsing signed for Peterborough Panthers and returned to Britain with King's Lynn in 2019.